 When you have completed all the application requirements - 120 hours of CDA training, 480 hours of work experience, your professional portfolio, and found a PD Specialist, use your CDA Council account to submit your Initial Application and Assessment online.

 After reviewing your application, the Council will send you a “checkout” email which states your application is complete and payment is now due.

-If your EIP application is approved, you will receive an EIP award.
-You must sign the award in Section A and return it to EIP. *
+If your EIP application is approved you will receive an email to review and accept your EIP award.*